awsdocs/amazon-kinesis-data-firehose-developer-guide/doc_source/controlling-access.md

 ```

 **Note**
-Currently, AWS Glue is not supported in the Asia Pacific \(Jakarta\) region\.
-If you are working with Kinesis Data Firehose in the Asia Pacific \(Jakarta\) region, make sure to give your Kinesis Data Firehose access to AWS Glue in one of the regions where AWS Glue is currently supported\.
+Currently, AWS Glue is not supported in the Asia Pacific \(Jakarta\) or Middle East \(UAE\) regions\.
+If you are working with Kinesis Data Firehose in the Asia Pacific \(Jakarta\) region or Middle East \(UAE\) region, make sure to give your Kinesis Data Firehose access to AWS Glue in one of the regions where AWS Glue is currently supported\.
 Cross\-region interoperability between Data Firehose and AWS Glue is supported\.
 For more information on regions where AWS Glue is supported, see [https://docs\.aws\.amazon\.com/general/latest/gr/glue\.html](https://docs.aws.amazon.com/general/latest/gr/glue.html)

 ## Grant Kinesis Data Firehose Access to an Amazon S3 Destination<a name="using-iam-s3"></a>